zaphosting/docs/docs/minecraft-addop.md

 ![](https://screensaver01.zap-hosting.com/index.php/s/TTeL8WqnQfrdEDq/preview)

-Now the value of "level" must be set to the desired level for the desired player, whereupon the file must be saved with **STRG+S**.
+Now the value of "level" must be set to the desired level for the desired player, whereupon the file must be saved with **CTRL+S**.

 ![](https://screensaver01.zap-hosting.com/index.php/s/WKQkAR3oALsSNAc/preview)